Russian Soup Recipes: Solyanka

 I love Russian cuisine, especially the soups.
-Russian soups are hearty, delicious, and are also easy to make.
-There are many soup varieties in Russian cuisine and one of them is a soup called Solyanka.
+They are hearty, delicious, and are also easy to make.
+There are many varieties and one of them is a soup called Solyanka.

 The main ingredients in this soup are lots of sour pickles and cold cuts or franks.
 Other ingredients can include olives, onions, celery, and tomatoes.
 When served the soup is usually topped with lots of sour cream and served with freshly baked bread on the side.

-You can make Solyanka using chicken or beef stock, vegetable stock, mushroom stock, or if you don't have either, you can just use water.
-You can add the liquid from the sour pickles to the soup as well.
+You can make Solyanka using chicken or beef stock, vegetable stock, mushroom stock, or if you don't have any of these, you can just use water.
+You can add the liquid from the sour pickles to the soup as well to make it even better.

 - Cold Cuts